-Туре Alarm Code What to do?
-Where?
-Factory Default PNP or AS-Interface or DeviceNet AL 1 1- Increase the limit value 2- Reset the partial counter 3- Turn OFF or CANCEL the alarm.
-Partial counter function on the menu OFF AL 2 1- Increase the limit value 2- Turn OFF the alarm Day function on the menu OFF AL 3 1- Increase the date of the alarm 2-Turn OFF the alarm Date function on the menu OFF AL 4 1- Increase the percentage of time 2-Turn OFF the alarm.
-Cycle time function on the menu OFF AL 5 1 - Check if the solenoid operates with MO 2 - Check the compressed air connections In the field OFF AL 6 1 - Check if the actuator is not broken or excessively worn 2 - The self-calibration were made with low pressure, repeat In the field and Self-Calibration Menu Always ON AL 7 1 - Check if the solenoid operates with MO 2 - Check the compressed air connections In the field Always ON AL 8 1 - Check solenoid connections In the field and inside the sensor connection box Always ON AL 9 1 - Check solenoid connections In the field and inside the sensor connection box Always ON AL 10 1 - Check if the process temperature is transmitted to the sensor 2 - Check the power supply In the field Always ON PNP AL 11 1 - Check the output wires In the field and inside the sensor connection box OFF DeviceNet AL 13 1 - Change sensor address In the field Always ON AL 14 1 - Set sensor address In the field Always ON AS-Interface AL 15 1 - Check if the power supply is within the specified limits Gabinet in the field Always ON
+I-VUE Type Alarm Code What to do?
+Where To Do It Factory Default AL 1 1- Increase the limit value 2- Reset the partial counter 3- Turn OFF or CANCEL the alarm.
+Partial counter function on menu AL 2 1- Increase the limit value 2- Turn OFF the alarm Day function on menu OFF AL 3 1- Increase the date of the alarm 2- Turn OFF the alarm Date function on menu OFF DND AL 4 1- Increase the percentage of time 2- Turn OFF the alarm.
+Cycle Time function on menu OFF PNP or AS-Interface or AL 5 1 - Check if the solenoid operates manually 2 - Check air connections In field OFF DeviceNet AL 6 1 - Check actuator for damage 2 -Perform self-calibration again In field ALWAYS ON AL 7 1 - Check if the solenoid operates manually 2 - Check air connections Self Calibration Menu ALWAYS ON AL 8 1 - Check solenoid connections In field ALWAYS ON AL 9 1 - Check solenoid connections In field (inside I-VUE) ALWAYS ON AL 10 1 - Check the temperature of the I-VUE 2 - Check the power supply In field (inside I-VUE) ALWAYS ON PNP AL 11 1 - Check the output wires In field OFF DeviceNet AL 13 1 - Change sensor address In field (inside I-VUE) ALWAYS ON Devicemen AL 14 1 - Set sensor address In field ALWAYS ON AS-Interface AL 15 1 - Check if the power supply is within the specified limits In field ALWAYS ON